-Australian brokers are now required by law to close-out one or more open positions if a client’s trading account balance falls below 50% of the total margin requirements of all open positions.
+Australian brokers are now required by law to close out one or more open positions if a client’s trading account balance falls below 50% of the total margin requirements of all open positions.

-Financial authorities such as the ESMA, IIROC and FCA require brokers to provide retail clients Negative Balance Protection (NBP) that limits retail investors’ losses.
+Financial authorities such as the ESMA, IIROC and FCA require brokers to provide retail clients with Negative Balance Protection (NBP) that limits retail investors’ losses.
 Following suit, ASIC will now require all Australian brokers to offer negative balance protection to retail clients.

 In the past, certain Australian brokers offer NBP although not legally required.
-For instance, Pepperstone offered a form of negative balance protection through their automated stop-out policy.
+For instance, Pepperstone offered a form of negative balance protection through its automated stop-out policy.
 Designed to minimise losses, open positions were closed out when a trader’s equity decreased below 20%-50% of their margin requirements.
 Similarly, Plus500 AU ensured traders’ didn’t enter negative balances through its Margin Call feature.
 Unless a trader adds funds to their trading account, the broker will close positions when equity is less than maintenance margin requirements.